-The MFSA intends to work alongside other authorities, government and its respective ministries and agencies and its respective ministries and agencies as well as academic bodies and institutions towards the dissemination of market awareness to drive consumer adoption.
+The MFSA intends to work alongside other authorities, government and its respective ministries and agencies as well as academic bodies and institutions towards the dissemination of market awareness to drive consumer adoption.
 It will also monitor the market and work with the respective stakeholders to provide education and knowledge to support the inclusion of all segments of the population in the use of FinTech solutions.